-The Geneva Conventions Relative to the Treatment of Prisoners of War
+The Geneva Conventions Govern the Treatment of Prisoners of War

 The Geneva Conventions were intended to protect soldiers who were no longer engaged in combat.
 This included the sick and wounded, shipwrecked members of armed forces at sea and prisoners of war, and certain auxiliary civilians.

 What Is the Geneva Convention?